Sonic Boom: Shattered Crystal: Development

 On May 17, 2013, Sega announced a worldwide agreement with Nintendo for the next three games in Sega's Sonic the Hedgehog series to be developed exclusively for Nintendo devices.
 This included Sonic Lost World and Mario & Sonic at the Sochi 2014 Olympic Winter Games.
 On February 6, 2014, Sega announced Sonic Boom as the official title for Wii U and Nintendo 3DS, a general name encompassing both Shattered Crystal and the Wii U game Sonic Boom: Rise of Lyric.

 The game was developed as part of a new Sonic Boom franchise, which also includes Rise of Lyric, another game also for the Nintendo 3DS, a television series, a comic series by Archie Comics, and a toyline by Tomy.
 The concepts for the video games were developed after those for the TV series.
 The franchise was designed for Western audiences, and the two games serve as prequels to the television series.
 Sega announced that the game would feature Sonic's traditional speed alongside a new exploratory game mechanic called "Enerbeam".
 Sega of America's marketing director Marchello Churchill explained that the new franchise was not designed to "replace modern Sonic".
 The Western developer's CEO explained that Sonic Boom's Sonic is "very different ... both in tone and art direction".
 Sega outsourced both games to Western developers in order to increase the game's appeal in Western markets, culminating in a separate westernized Sonic sub-series.
 They remain a separate continuity from the main series, and were originally not intended to be released in Japan, although a Japanese release was later announced under the name Sonic Toon (ソニックトゥーン, Sonikku Tūn).
 Despite most elements of the games being new, their music was composed by Richard Jacques, who had also scored previous Sonic games, including Sonic 3D Blast, Sonic R, and Sonic & All-Stars Racing Transformed.

 San Francisco-based game studio Sanzaru Games developed Shattered Crystal under supervision by Sonic Team and long-time Sonic game designer Takashi Iizuka.
 As well as possessing different gameplay styles and stories, the two games were designed with different aesthetics, particularly in their environments and enemies.

 Reception

 Unlike with previous games, Sega did not provide reviewers with advance copies of either Shattered Crystal or Rise of Lyric; they could only begin reviewing once the game was on sale.
-Like Rise of Lyric, Shattered Crystal was critically panned, but had slightly more positive reviews than Rise of Lyric's with many critics calling it an improvement.
+Like Rise of Lyric, Shattered Crystal was poorly received, but had slightly more positive reviews than Rise of Lyric's with many critics calling it an improvement.
 The game received "generally unfavorable" reviews, according to video game review aggregator Metacritic.